robmoffat/cfi-s3-module/testing/language/cloud/Cucumber-Cloud-Language.md

 QUIT
 ```

-Will return the response in `result`.
+Will return the response in `connection.output`.

 ### Arguments